lipemsc/stockchecker-pt/README.md

-# Globaldata Stock Checker
+# Stock Checker for Portuguese stores
-#### Project to check stock from Portuguese store Globaldata
+#### Project to check stock from Portuguese stores

+## Supported stores

+- Globaldata
+- PCDiga

 ## How to use
 1. Install node.js